telerik/teststudio-docs/docs/advanced-topics/build-server/microsoft-hosted-agent-testing.md

 In the __Tests__ section you can see a summary of the test results based on the _junit_ formatted results.

 ![Tests results of the run](/img/advanced-topics/build-server/mha-testing/fig16.png)

+## See Also

+* <a href="https://www.telerik.com/blogs/using-microsoft-hosted-agents-azure-pipelines-automated-test-execution" target="_blank">Using Microsoft Hosted Agents in Azure Pipelines for Automated Test Execution</a>.